CLTR 1000. Cultures, Societies, and Global Studies at Northeastern. 1 Hour.

 CLTR 1500.
 Modern Chinese History and Culture.
 4 Hours.

 Introduces modern Chinese history and culture through literary works, films, and historical texts.
 Examines political, social, and cultural changes in China since 1800: the decline of empire; the New Culture Movement of the 1920s; the rise of nationalism and rural revolution; the changing roles of women; the Cultural Revolution of the 1960s; and China’s cinematic, literary, and economic engagement with the world since 1978.
 Taught in English and open to all undergraduates.
-Cross-listed with HIST 1500.
+CLTR 1500 and HIST 1500 are cross-listed.

 CLTR 1501.
 Introduction to French Culture.
 4 Hours.